joe-willmott/maths-test/README.md

 If you have made changes locally which you would like to deploy, you should commit your changes to your cloned repo and push the changes to GitHub.
 Make sure to provide a clear and concise commit message so that other contributors can easily see past changes.

 There is currently only one branch (main) for this repo, so you can push the changes directly to the main branch.
-However, there would ideally be a staging branch connected to a GUI which you could pudh the changes to first for testing.
+However, there would ideally be a staging branch connected to a GUI which you could push the changes to first for testing.

 Alternatively, you could create a development branch and connect it to a new GUI using the hosting instructions below.
-Then you could deploy changes to the development branch and test the GUI before merging the developemnt branch with the main branch.
+Then you could deploy changes to the development branch and test the GUI before merging the development branch with the main branch.

 ## Hosting